WithoutHaste/WithoutHaste.Drawing.Shapes/documentation/WithoutHaste.Drawing.Shapes.RangeCircular.md

 A circular scale can be written shorthand as [0, CircularModulus), meaning 0 is included in the scale and CircularModulus is excluded from the scale.

 The range may cover the entire scale, or only a portion of the scale.
+To cover the entire scale, set Start and End to the same value.

+Throughout the documentation, "scale" refers to the full circular scale [0, CircularModulus) while "range" refers to a subset of values [Start, End].

 # Examples